OutSystems/docs-odc/src/eap/forge/intro.md

 </div>

 Forge is a repository of reusable software assets such as libraries, web apps, and mobile apps.
 Available to OutSystems developers, partners, prospects, and customers, Forge powers app development with high-quality assets.
-Shared with the entire OutSystems community Forge helps members overcome technical challenges and helps to solve business use cases.
+The shared assets in Forge help members overcome technical challenges and helps to solve business use cases.